Robert Mueller Fast Facts

-Here is a look at the life of Robert Mueller, Special Counsel for the United States Department of Justice and former director of the FBI.
+Here is a look at the life of Robert Mueller, special counsel for the Department of Justice and former director of the FBI.

 Mueller was appointed in May 2017 to investigate Russian interference with the 2016 presidential election, including any links or coordination "between the Russian government and individuals associated with the campaign of President Donald Trump."